 Traveling to the BVIs can be overwhelming to plan, but you can break it up into a few steps.
 First, choose your airline.
 American Airlines now flies direct out of Miami to Tortola, Beef Island.
 However, this might be expensive depending on the time of year.
 Our top choice for travel is to fly direct with Delta (or your choice airline) from your closest regional airport straight to St. Thomas in the U.S. Virgin Islands.

 From there, airport employees can direct you to the taxi stand, where they take you to Red Hook to catch a ferry to Tortola.
 This is a very easy process!
-You can always book a private water taxi, but it’s more expensive.
+You can always book a private water taxi, but it’s more costly.
 Everyone is friendly in the Virgin Islands, so you can’t go wrong either way!

-Ferry links are listed below, so make sure to check the schedules.
 Some drop at West End, Tortola, and others go to Road Town, Tortola.
 We personally recommend buying one-way tickets in case your plans change on the way home!
+You can also find private water taxis.

 As far as packing goes when visiting the islands, less is better!
 For a week in the BVIs, you may need the following:

-• Swimsuits and one cover-up, enough to have a dry suit when you want it!
+- Swimsuits and one cover-up, enough to have a dry suit when you want it!

-• Sunscreen 3oz. or bigger if checking bags.
+- Sunscreen 3oz. or bigger if checking bags.
 Reef friendly is preferable.
 We found it difficult to find sunscreen on the islands, as surprising as that sounds!
 If we did find it, it wasn’t cheap.

-• A nice outfit for each night you plan to go out to dinner.
+- A nice outfit for each night you plan to go out to dinner.
 Something beachy and fun, of course!

-• A couple of casual outfits for exploring.
+- A couple of casual outfits for exploring.

-• Snorkeling gear if you don’t plan on renting.
+- Snorkeling gear if you don’t plan on renting.
 Most charters provide snorkel gear, but you can’t rent it at The Baths, so keep that in mind!

-• Waterproof pouch or bag for phone and things you want to keep dry.
+- Waterproof pouch or bag for phone and things you want to keep dry.

-• Waterproof camera.
+- Waterproof camera.
 The old disposable ones are great!

-• Flip-flops are the only shoes needed unless you plan to hike.
+- Flip-flops are the only shoes needed unless you plan to hike.
 Then bring tennis shoes.

-• Water is all bottled there, so you will have to buy it unless your resort has a water station.
+- Water is all bottled there, so you will have to buy it unless your resort has a water station.
 If so, bring a refillable water bottle so you don’t have to buy bottles.

-• Cash, cash, cash.
+- Cash, cash, cash.
 The US Dollar is definitely accepted.

 Now, on to your vacation of a lifetime!